 We contribute and help advance knowledge in three strands of literature.
 First, we contribute to the literature on climate shocks and conflict (e.g., Burke et al., 2009; Hsiang et al., 2013; Dell et al., 2014; Crost, et al., 2018).
 We present empirical evidence that emphasizes the effect of growing-season precipitation on harvest-time conflict.
 Second, we contribute to the literature on the economic roots of conflict (Berman et al, 2011; Crost and Felter, 2020; McGuirk and Burke, 2020; Grasse, 2022).
-We present empirical evidence for the potentially diverging effects that agricultural windfalls have on different forms of conflict, thus emphasizing benefits and the need of nuanced data analysis.
+We show that different types of agriculture-related conflict are likely to have different economic logics, and present empirical evidence for the potentially diverging effects that agricultural windfalls have on different forms of conflict, thus emphasizing benefits and the need of nuanced data analysis.
+More specifically, different types of conflict – violence by civilians, and violence against civilians – are likely to have different conflict mechanisms, and thus respond differently to seasonal agricultural shocks.
 Third, we contribute to the emerging literature on the seasonality of conflict (Harari and La Ferrara, 2018; Ubilava et al., 2022; McGuirk and Nunn, 2023; Guardado and Pennings, 2023).
-We present suggestive evidence of harvest-time increase in violence (with high confidence) and a harvest-time reduction of protests (with low confidence), and link these effects to the existing theories of conflict.
+We present suggestive evidence of harvest-time increase in violence (with high confidence) and, under certain circumstances, a harvest-time reduction of protests (with low confidence), and link these effects to the existing theories of conflict.
+Finally, our results suggest that social conflict related to seasonal agricultural shocks is likely to take place in the context of larger conflicts – the effects of income-related agricultural shocks do not occur in a political economic vacuum.